-The use of augers and ground screws have been of interest in solar ground mount systems for some time, and for the right sized job, they offer solar contractors an opportunity to grow their business.
-The following guidance are adapted from the white paper written by Cliff Schrock, senior engineer here at SunModo.
+The use of augers and ground screws have been of interest in solar ground mount systems for some time, and for the right job, they offer solar contractors an opportunity to grow their business.
+SunModo’s SunTurf Ground Mount is ideal for solar installers looking for a low cost high performance system that can accommodate a wide variety of soil conditions.
+The following guidance are adapted from the white paper written by Cliff Schrock, engineer consultant here at SunModo.

 For smaller ground mount PV systems, solar installers may not need to spend money on a soil engineering analysis and the cost to permit the design separately.
 The typical soil type in an area may be known from experience.
 Local experience with other construction such as a home foundation or a water line installation can provide clues to the soil type.

 A method used by some contractors is to use a hammer drill and ground rod available from an electric supply store and see how easily the rod can be driven into the earth.
 If the rod hits solid rock 6 inches below the surface, or if the rod is very hard to drive, this could either disqualify the use of ground driven foundations.
 In some cases this could lead to using ground screws rather than an augers.

 Additionally, many counties and states have published maps showing the soil types for many locations.
 Other sources of data are well sites where there is often a record by the foot of the surface to depths much greater than one would drive a ground driven mount.

 Once a determination has been made as to the type of soil at a site, the installer should select a ground mount to use at a site.
 If the soil type is not heavily compacted and not rocky, one can consider the use of augers.
 Most typically, a ground auger driven 7 to 10 ft. will suffice for most 3 and 4 row landscape arrays.